-From a high level awareness perspective, the information provided in this section is relevant to all the target audiences.
+The target audiences for this guide are broad: committees for energy standards, policy and government, utilities, architects, mechanical designers, building envelope consultants, energy modellers, developers and contractors, manufacturers and trade organizations.
+From a high level awareness perspective, the information provided is relevant to all the target audiences.
 All stakeholders should be aware of the information, understand the benefits of the methodology, and understand in concept how the methodology and data can be used in practice.
 Only designers, architects, engineers, energy modelers, and building envelope consultants really need to delve deep into the methodology and fully understand how to utilize the thermal performance data in practice.